Stuart Fairchild Player Props: Reds vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.5 K/9, which ranks 21st in the league.
+- The 8.5 strikeouts per nine innings put together by the Dodgers pitching staff ranks 21st in the league.

-- The Dodgers have the 20th-ranked team ERA among all league pitching staffs (4.46).
+- The Dodgers' 4.52 team ERA ranks 22nd across all league pitching staffs.

-- The Dodgers rank 22nd in baseball in home runs given up (76 total, 1.3 per game).
+- The Dodgers rank 21st in baseball in home runs allowed (76 total, 1.2 per game).

-- The right-hander last pitched on Wednesday against the Washington Nationals, when he tossed six innings, allowing one earned run while giving up three hits.
+- His last time out came on Wednesday against the Washington Nationals, when the righty tossed five innings, surrendering five earned runs while giving up seven hits.

-- In seven games this season, the 29-year-old has an ERA of 1.77, with 6.3 strikeouts per nine innings.
-Opponents are hitting .151 against him.
+- In 11 games this season, the 30-year-old has an ERA of 6.54, with 6 strikeouts per nine innings.
+Opponents are batting .302 against him.

 © 2023 Data Skrive.
 All rights reserved.